Alex-XJK/GAPP/README.md

 ---

 - **This branch is only used to DEPLOY**
-    PUSH permission will be restricted during noon-deployment periods.
+    PUSH permission will be restricted during non-deployment periods.
     Please merge here only after you have completed the overall test in master!
     *by alex 0731*